 - Event site is directly across from children’s playground, aquarium, and family beach.

 Take Action Now!

-The Developers’ first step in establishing the huge entertainment complex at Avila is the permanent event license application that goes before the SLO County Board of Supervisors on May 12.
+The Developers’ first step in establishing the huge entertainment complex at Avila is obtaining a combined permit for the resort and events from the SLO County Board of Supervisors.
 Send an email to them urging them to deny the permit as it presently stands.
 The proposed events and hospitality facility must be significantly downsized so that the traffic generated does not impinge on the right of all Californians to access the terrific, free, coastal-dependent recreation along the Avila Coast.